 James Whelan, USA, 2001

-- William Wrigley, Jr., the chewing gum magnate, was the founder and sponsor of the first Wrigley Ocean Marathon across the Catalina Channel in January 1927 where he offered a $25,000 winner-take-all prize.
+Wrigley, the American chewing gum magnate, was the founder and sponsor of the first Wrigley Ocean Marathon across the Catalina Channel from Catalina Island to the San Pedro peninsula in January 1927 where he offered a US$25,000 winner-take-all prize.
 102 swimmers started the race, but only Canadian George Young finished and claimed the winner’s purse.
 He also sponsored the 1927 Canadian National Exhibition race in Toronto with a $30,000 purse.

 Major General Ahmed Zorkani, Egypt, 1973

-- Major Zorkani was the founding member and long-serving secretary of the International Long Distance Swimming Federation and organized the Egyptian Long Distance Swimming Federation.
-He helped organize the annual Capri-Naples race and other International Long Distance Swimming Federation races held in France, Yugoslavia, Egypt and Lebanon between 1954 and 1967.
+Major General Ahmed Zorkani is an open water swimming administrator from Egypt who was inducted in the International Marathon Swimming Hall of Fame in 1973 as an Honour Administrator.
+The Egyptian administrator was also a Vice President, Honorary Secretary and founding member for the International Long Distance Swimming Federation in the 1960s.
+General Zorkani also organized the Egyptian Long Distance Swimming Federation and helped organize the annual Maratona del Golfo Capri-Napoli and other International Long Distance Swimming Federation races held in France, Yugoslavia, Egypt and Lebanon between 1954 and 1967.